howerj/edlin/readme.md

 The idea of this text editor is to use it on systems that behave a little like MS-DOS did, so a microcontroller with a command line and a file system.
 It is very niche and I do not expect it to be useful to anyone bar myself.
+The only dependencies should be on the standard C library, it should be fairly easy to port.

 # EXAMPLE

 An example creating a new file called 'hello.c' containing the standard C
 program:

-	$ ./edlin
+	$ ./edlin # or 'edlin.exe' for Windows users
 	i
 	#include <stdio.h>